Opinion: Special Session Process Needs to Be Open to Public Input - New Mexico Political Report

 We should not be on the outside of closed door meetings and left to speculate on whether corporate donors and special interests are using their influence to shape legislative solutions ahead of public interests.

-These lobbyists should also be required to disclose their work on special session legislation, but Gov. Michelle Lujan Grisham vetoed Rep. Sarah Silver and Sen. Jeff Steinborn’s Lobbyist Activity Reports (HB143).
+These lobbyists should also be required to disclose their work on special session legislation, but Gov. Michelle Lujan Grisham vetoed Rep. Sarah Silva and Sen. Jeff Steinborn’s Lobbyist Activity Reports (HB143).

 The governor’s rejection squandered an opportunity to increase transparency and rebuild the public’s confidence and trust in state government and rebrand New Mexico’s corrupt pay-to-play reputation.